joshcv2112/IMDBClassifier/README.md

 ## STEP 1

 The processed IMDB data is stored in pickle files, but due to the large size of the dataset, they cannot be store in this repository.
-Download the pickle files from this link:__ https://drive.google.com/drive/u/2/folders/16HeENgcR249G_egWNpySWAjhdYj95ezj
+After cloning this repo, download the pickle files from this link:__ https://drive.google.com/drive/u/2/folders/16HeENgcR249G_egWNpySWAjhdYj95ezj

 ## STEP 2